Akurateco

 How intelligent payment routing works

-1. After the client confirms payment on the website or application, the fraud prevention system verifies the payment;
+1. After the client confirms payment on the website or application, the automated fraud prevention system verifies the payment.

-2. If the payment is verified, intelligent payment routing determines which payment providers could potentially process this transaction according to the payment method (shown in the image) or another given parameter;
+2. If the payment is verified, the process of intelligent payment routing determines which payment providers could potentially process this transaction according to the payment method (shown in the image) or another given parameter.

-3. Based on additional parameters, such as the geolocation of the billing address, transaction amount, or low interchange fee, payment routing identifies the most suitable payment provider to route payment to, directs the transaction there, and it is done.
+3. Based on additional parameters, such as the geolocation of the billing address, transaction amount, or low interchange fee, payment routing identifies the most suitable payment provider to route payment to and directs the transaction there. payment cascading

 Reduced processing cost

-Payment gateway routing reduces processing costs by sending transactions to payment providers with the lowest Interchange + and Interchange ++ fees merchants pay for transaction processing.
-The fee amount differs depending on many factors, such as card level, type of card used, the issuer, the issuer’s country, etc. Accordingly, if the payment provider routes the transaction to a MID with a lower interchange fee, they capture more revenue.
+Payment gateway routing reduces processing costs by sending transactions to payment providers with the lowest Interchange + and Interchange ++ fees that merchants pay for transaction processing.
+The fee amount differs depending on many factors, such as card level, type of card used, the issuer, the issuer’s country, etc. Accordingly, if the payment provider routes the transaction to a MID with a lower interchange fee, it captures more revenue.
+The system may also use smart routing to evaluate real-time analytics and route transactions to the most cost-effective processor, capturing more revenue.

 Increased approval rate